Oslo Freedom Forum

-Oslo Freedom Forum (OFF) is a series of global conferences run by the New York-based nonprofit Human Rights Foundation under the slogan "Challenging Power."
-OFF was founded in 2009 as a one-time event and has taken place annually ever since.
-The forum aims to bring together notable people, including former heads of state, winners of the Nobel Peace Prize, prisoners of conscience, as well as of other public figures in order to network and exchange ideas about human rights and exposing dictatorships.
+Oslo Freedom Forum (OFF) is a series of global human rights conferences run by the New York-based nonprofit Human Rights Foundation.
+OFF was founded in 2009 as a one-time event and has taken place annually since.
+The forum brings together international media and notable people including former heads of state, winners of the Nobel Peace Prize, and prisoners of conscience to exchange ideas about human rights.
+OFF focuses on classical individual human rights, such as freedom of expression and democracy.

 The main OFF conference is held annually in central Oslo, Norway, while satellite events have been held in San Francisco, New York, Taiwan, and on college campuses in the United States.
 OFF talks are live-streamed and consist of lectures and panel discussions taking place in front of a live audience.

-The forum has been praised for its distinctive approach.
-The Wall Street Journal described it as “unlike any other human-rights conference,” noting its focus on “promoting basic rights in all nations at all times.”
-The Economist called it “on its way to becoming a human rights equivalent of the Davos economic forum.”

 History

 The Oslo Freedom Forum was launched in 2009 to showcase global human rights initiatives.
 Founded by human rights advocate Thor Halvorssen, the forum quickly gained recognition and global media attention.

 Since its inception in 2009, the Oslo Freedom Forum has been held annually in Oslo, Norway, with the exception of 2020 and 2021.
 In 2020, the event was held entirely online due to the COVID-19 pandemic.
-In 2021, it was temporarily relocated to Miami, Florida, adapting to travel restrictions while continuing to convene its global community of activists, thinkers, and supporters.
+In 2021, it was temporarily relocated to Miami, Florida, adapting to travel restrictions while continuing to convene a global community.

-The inaugural 2009 Oslo Freedom Forum, titled "The Nobility of the Human Spirit and the Power of Freedom", had over 30 speakers with an emphasis on the importance of literature in advancing the cause of freedom.
-Participants included Nobel Laureate Elie Wiesel; Czech playwright and politician Václav Havel; Kurdish rights advocate Leyla Zana; and Tibetan former political prisoner Palden Gyatso.
-The Wall Street Journal described OFF as "unlike any other human-rights conference... the emphasis was on promoting basic rights in all nations at all times."
+The inaugural 2009 Oslo Freedom Forum, titled "The Nobility of the Human Spirit and the Power of Freedom", had an emphasis on the importance of literature in advancing the cause of freedom.
+Participants included Nobel Laureate Elie Wiesel, Czech playwright and politician Václav Havel, Kurdish rights advocate Leyla Zana, and Tibetan former political prisoner Palden Gyatso.
+The Wall Street Journal described OFF as "unlike any other human-rights conference [...] promoting basic rights in all nations at all times."

-The 2010 Forum, organized around the theme "From Tragedy to Triumph", with participants from more than 40 countries and six continents, highlighting the innovation of modern-day advocates—activists, policy makers, world leaders, and media entrepreneurs.

 The Oslo Freedom Forum is funded by a large group of international donors.
-The Oslo Freedom Forum is funded by a large group of international donors.
-Recent sponsors include Atlas Network, the City of Oslo, Fritt Ord (organization), the John Templeton Foundation, the Norwegian Ministry of Foreign Affairs, PubKey, The Reynolds Foundation, and many individual donors.
+Recent sponsors include Atlas Network, the City of Oslo, Fritt Ord (organization), the John Templeton Foundation, the Norwegian Ministry of Foreign Affairs, PubKey, and the Reynolds Foundation.
 Past sponsors include the Brin Wojcicki Foundation and the Thiel Foundation.
-Other partners include Amnesty International Norway, Civita (think tank), LIM, the Norwegian Helsinki Committee, and Plan International.
+Other partners include Amnesty International Norway, Civita (think tank), the Norwegian organization for gender equality, integration and diversity LIM, the Norwegian Helsinki Committee, and Plan International.